Backcountry Vibes Without a Big Hike, Tokopah Falls Trail, Sequoia National Park, CA

 Notes: I’d say hiking shoes are a must to navigate the talus field.
 There were some hard core, ultra runners in trail runners.
 (I know – WOW!)
 Hiking poles are also a nice to have, given the elevation gain and loss.
 Layers are always smart at altitude.
 Be aware of weather changes and avalanche danger.

 Getting there: I-15N to Pleasant Grove, exit 275.
-Follow N County Blvd and UT-92 E to the Aspen Grove trailhead.
+Follow N County Blvd and UT-92 E to the Aspen Grove Trailhead.

 Stay tuned: I’ll be posting the videos soon!